Getting from Zagreb to Dubrovnik

 Between Zagreb and Dubrovnik, there are numerous daytime as well as night buses that depart from Zagreb Central Bus Station (Autobusni Kolodvor Zagreb) where you can buy your ticket.

+Bus tickets cost about 33 Euro one way.
 All buses from Zagreb arrive at Dubrovnik’s main bus station.

 If the bus timetable does not suit your needs, take the first available bus from Zagreb to Split and from there take another one to Dubrovnik.
 If you split your journey that way, the buses are much more frequent and if you start early enough you may be lucky to catch a ferry to Dubrovnik from Split.

 Another reason that I prefer this split journey is that it doesn’t involve two border crossings near Neum (Klek/Zaton Doli) which are time-consuming as there are always people there waiting in a queue.
 This is especially annoying in the summer when queues are the longest so try to avoid it if you can.
-Update: There is now no need to use this driving route, instead, use the Peljesac bridge route to get to and from Dubrovnik to Split.

 Driving from Zagreb to Dubrovnik